GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 * Yellen speech likely to bolster case for 2015 rate rise

-* Brent crude oil falls ahead of long weekend (Updates with oil settlement prices, Yellen speech)
+* Brent crude oil falls ahead of long weekend (Updates to close of European markets)

 By Herbert Lash

-NEW YORK, May 22 Global equity markets dipped but remained near record highs on Friday after Federal Reserve Chair Janet Yellen said she expected interest rates to rise this year, a view that lifted bond yields and was bolstered by rising core consumer prices.
+NEW YORK, May 22 Global equity markets dipped modestly Friday but remained near record highs, while the yield on U.S. government debt rose as a gain in core consumer prices should keep the Federal Reserve on course to raise interest rates later this year.

-In a speech to a business group in Providence, Rhode Island, Yellen said she expected economic data to strengthen and noted that some of the economy's weakness at the start of the year might be due to "statistical noise."

-Yellen's tone on when the rate lift-off would begin appeared stronger, as she and other Fed policymakers try to close the gap between the central bank's view and that of the market.
+Fed Chair Janet Yellen is expected to acknowledge recent sluggishness in the U.S. economy, including a near-stagnant performance in the first few months of the year, in a speech slated for 1:00 p.m.
+ET (1700 GMT).

-A Labor Department report on consumer prices last month added to the notion that the Fed is on track for its first rate hike in nearly a decade.
+Yellen also will highlight the economy's steady job growth, seen as keeping the Fed on track for its first interest-rate hike in nearly a decade.
+A Labor Department report on the Consumer Price Index bolstered that idea on Friday.

-Excluding food and energy, prices increased 0.3 percent in April, the largest rise in the so-called core CPI since January 2013.
-In the 12 months through last month, the core CPI advanced 1.8 percent after a similar gain in March.
+The so-called core CPI, which strips out food and energy costs, rose 0.3 percent in April, the largest gain since January 2013.
+In the 12 months through April, the core CPI advanced 1.8 percent after a similar gain in March.

-"Yellen is a dove more than a hawk, and she's not in a real rush to raise rates.
-She wants to do it, but she wants people to be prepared," said Wayne Kaufman, chief market analyst at Phoenix Financial Services In New York.

-"We've been making new highs, but this isn't an enthusiastic rally," Kaufman said of the equity market.
-"People will likely remain bullish, but they'll keep their powder dry and allocate a little more of their portfolios to cash."
+"This enables the Fed to move rates higher incrementally sooner.
+They have less room to wait," said Lou Brien, market strategist at DRW Trading in Chicago.

 The pan-European FTSEurofirst 300 index of top regional shares closed down 0.12 percent at 1,617.91 points.